-Plans for future expansion of this program include the San Diego Center.
+Plans for future expansion of this program include the San Diego Regional Center.

-- Completed Application for Graduate Admission - The \$45 application fee is not required. - Official transcripts on file in the Graduate Center - Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criteria if competency can be shown.) - One recommendation form submitted by a current supervisor who has knowledge of applicant's academic ability and potential - Letter to the dean - Statement of Experience or résumé - International students have a separate application procedure.
-Please contact the Office of International Student Services.
+- 1. Completed Application for Graduate Admission - International students have a separate application procedure.
+Please contact the Office of International Student Services. - 3.
+The \$45 application fee is not required. - 4.
+Official transcripts on file in the Graduate Center - Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criteria if competency can be shown.) - One recommendation form submitted by a current supervisor who has knowledge of applicant's academic ability and potential - 7.
+Letter to the dean - 8.
+Résumé or Statement of Experience